-I began frequenting the Café Imperial on the same day that I moved into the apartment of my very dear friend Hernando Salcido, a spacious and well-furnished apartment on Jesús y María Street which would be mine for the whole month that my friend, his wife, and his little girl were summering at their family's beach house in Fuengirola.
+I began frequenting the Café Imperial on the same day that I moved into the apartment of my very dear friend Hernando Salcido, a spacious and well-furnished apartment on Jesús y María Street that would be mine for the whole month, as my friend, his wife, and his little girl were summering at their family's beach house in Fuengirola.

-I began frequenting the Café Imperial a few hours after Rita Mena and I commenced our stay at my friend Hernando's with some exploratory screwing on the various sofas, armchairs, and benches in that pleasant apartment from whose fourth-floor balcony, spent but curious as children nonetheless, we contemplated the roofs of the Lavapiés neighborhood, relishing the fact that my very dear friend Hernando had thoughtfully invested in a powerful air-conditioning unit which allowed us to carry on our sweaty panting for a whole month during that stifling Madrid summer.
+I began frequenting the Café Imperial a few hours after Rita Mena and I commenced our stay at my friend Hernando's with some exploratory screwing on the various sofas, armchairs, and benches in that pleasant apartment, from whose fourth-floor balcony, spent but curious as children nonetheless, we contemplated the roofs of the Lavapiés neighborhood, relishing the fact that my very dear friend Hernando had thoughtfully invested in a powerful air-conditioning unit that would allow us to carry on our sweaty panting for a whole month during that stifling Madrid summer.

 "Her name is Marina," the bartender said.

 And I moved to the stool that was next to the spot where she picked up drinks before delivering them to her tables.